VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `smartcase`

 Makes our search ignore uppercase letters unless the search term has an uppercase letter.
-Most of the time this is use in combination with `ignorecase`.
+Most of the time this is used in combination with `ignorecase`.

 ```lua
 vim.opt.smartcase = true